mocaplatform/moca-ios-sdk/README.md

    - Remote notifications
    - Uses Bluetooth LE accessories (optional)

-8. Optinally, enable Passbook entitlement and link PassKit.framework to use Passbook experiences in your app.
+8. Optionally, enable Passbook entitlement and link `PassKit.framework` to use Passbook experiences in your app.

 Setting up the SDK